Kuttesch/AnimeBackground/README.md

 ## Bugs

 Currently, there are no known bugs.
 If you encounter any issues, please open an issue on the GitHub repository.

+## Future Features

+- I want to add an installer like in my [SysInfo](https://github.com/Kuttesch/SysInfo)-Script to install the script and add a Powershell Alias.

 ## Contributing